 When I stepped onto my plane, I was worried that I would be turned away from the Hostel Van Gogh for being over 40.
 I had failed to read the fine print on Hostelworld’s website until the day before arrival so I had little recourse or the chance for a refund.
 I had been bounced in Prague in May due to this same, unfortunate, ageist policy.

 Happy day, I gained access to my Amsterdam accommodations without resistance.
 Of course, I don’t look my age but there’s no way I look under forty so I’m happy they decided to let me gain access to the place.
 In fact, the staff has been very agreeable.

-A trip here has been well overdue, but I was a little concerned with the reports of tourist overcrowding.
+A trip here has been well overdue after ten years, but I was a little concerned with the reports of tourist overcrowding.
 Granted, there are a few of them clogging the streets and bridges.
 Actually, my timing is excellent since it’s holiday time for the locals and so many of them are out of town.
 Based on the diminished numbers, I would be a little afraid to see what it’s like when the town is at peak capacity.